 Funding has been secured to potentially transform the current reserves into larger, more functional and more attractive neighbourhood ‘pocket park’.

-This month, we hope to gauge levels of support for the concept of re-purposing parts of the adjacent roads and some underutilised car parks, to increase the size of the green space by up to 2700 square metres.
+We asked the community about their levels of support for re-purposing parts of the adjacent roads and some underutilised car parks, to increase the size of the green space by up to 2700 square metres.

 Transforming this space would: